-We spent 5 nights in Cuenca and we could definitely see ourselves returning here one day.
+We spent 5 nights in Cuenca and we could definitely see ourselves returning here one day (especially since we didn’t have a chance to hike in El Cajas National Park!).
 Perhaps for a month or two we could set up shop here, get some work done from an Airbnb and enjoy the quiet, friendly nature of this Unesco-listed city.

 Wow.
 What else can you say when you’re explaining a place like Galapagos.
 The thing is, there is no other place like Galapagos and that’s what makes it so special.